The Lands

 The Planavic: The Plana predominate in the plains of the Eastern Expanse.
 They rule the nation-state of Rovnara and the city-states of Ivana and Kelda.
 Plana society is clannish.
 They became sedentary later than most of the others and some aspects of Plana custom still reflect a nomadic past.

 The Lehenic: The Leheni predominate in and beyond the Golden Plains.
 They rule the southern Empire of Nerina and the city-state of Farport.
-Leheni is a most ancient culture that focuses on honour and tradition as important.
-Lehenic customs can be overly elaborate for some foreigners but this is because they are many-faceted and draw on numerous provincial variations and past-integrated heritages.
+The Lehenic are a most ancient culture that focuses on honour and tradition as important.
+Lehenic customs can seem overly elaborate to others but this is because they are many-faceted and draw on numerous provincial variations and past-integrated heritages.

 The Zinda: The Zinda are itinerants who have wandered Lehenic territory for some generations and are now beginning to migrate into Narman and Plana lands in which they are called The Visitors.
 Many aspects of this distinct culture are preserved in secret.
 An exception is expressive Zinda music which is performed on bowed lyra and hammered dulcimer.
 Another is the practice of wearing rings in pierced ears and this is becoming popular among youth across The Lands.